 Every Kentucky bankruptcy lawyer has an intake to complete.
 However, our office has a convenient online intake where you access it from your home or work computer.
 We have helped soldiers in Korea and Iraq file remotely using our intake and methods.
 Your intake is where you list your assets, debts, income, and expenses.

 A Kentucky bankruptcy petition consists mostly of a budget listing income, expenses, assets, and liabilities.
-Your online bankruptcy intake is here, and it should not take over 2 hours to complete.
+You can sign up for our online bankruptcy intake by calling us 502-625-0905 to set it up or sending us your email address name and phone, and it should not take over 2 hours to complete.
 After you gather your documents and input your data into this online intake, you will be ready to come in and prepare the petition with Nick.
 Some people do the whole process in one trip.

 Please make an appointment (with my Assistant at 502-625-0903) to come in and file.
 To prepare the petition we must have your income information.
 We must have the counseling certificate to file the petition but we don’t need the counseling certificate to prepare the petition.